Coming to Costa Rica?

 Banks & ATM

-All national and international financial transactions can be effectuated through the national banks or with any private bank.
+All national and international financial transactions can be effected through the national banks or with any private bank.
 Any bank changes Dollars to Colones.
-International credit cards are generally accepted in most places on the territory.
+International credit cards are generally accepted in most places in the territory.
 ATMs generally accept cards with the plus sign and MasterCard as well as VISA.
-ATM system is call ATH in Costa Rica and you find it everywhere inside and outside the central valley.
+ATM system is called ATH in Costa Rica, and you find it everywhere inside and outside the central valley.

 Public Transportation

-In the Central Valley (San José) there is a tightly strung net of public busses that are very efficient and cheap.
-The busses also connect the city with all the suburbs and cities at regular intervals.
-Almost all busses to the provinces depart from San José.
-A large number of official, red taxis in the entire country including 4WD taxis in some remote areas are available.
-There is a well-established and functioning network of buses within and between provinces, as well as international busses.
+In the Central Valley (San José) there is a tightly strung net of public buses that are very efficient and cheap.
+The buses also connect the city with all the suburbs and cities at regular intervals.
+Almost all buses to the provinces depart from San José.
+A large number of official, red taxis in the entire country, including 4WD taxis in some remote areas, are available.
+There is a well-established and functioning network of buses within and between provinces.

 Taxes and Tips